crowdsecurity/helm-charts/charts/crowdsec/README.md

 Each secret contains three files: `tls.crt`, `tls.key` and `ca.crt`.

-If you can't use cert-manager, you can provide an alternate mechanism to create them (see the directory hack/tls for an example), and you'll have to set `tls.certManager.enabled=false'.
+If you can't use cert-manager, you can provide an alternate mechanism to create them (see the directory hack/tls for an example), and you'll have to set `tls.certManager.enabled=false`.

 When using TLS, agents don't need username/password, and bouncers don't need an API key.